HaunGO/eyeball/README.md

-eyeball
+eyeball.js
 =======

-Eyeball to see with.

-Working on a plugin to add an all seeing eyeball. :)
+Add an eyeball to your site.  :)

 Will depend on jquery and parallax.js.